WordlessMeteor/LoL-Dragon-Change/README.md

 				- Data in the blue area mean `Key` is the direct index of the variable `queues[id]`.
 				- Data in the orange area mean `Key` is the index of the variable `queues[id]["gameTypeConfig"]`.
 				- Data in the blue area mean `Key` is the index of the variable `queues[id]["queueRewards"]`.
-				- Data in the white area mean `Key` once existed but was deleted later.
 		- `recent_TFTPlayers_df` in Customized Programs 11 and 16:
 			- 5 colors are used to divide the main data area in the sheets `11 - recent_TFTPlayers_header` and `16 - recent_TFTPlayers_header`.
 				- Data not filled with any color mean `Key` doesn't serve as the index of any variables of LCU API.